hasura/graphql-engine/docs/graphql/manual/schema/data-validation.rst

 .. note::

   If you run the above SQL statements from the SQL tab in the Hasura console, make sure that the ``Track this`` box is not checked, since these statements should go into Postgres directly and should not be tracked by Hasura.
-Otherwise, an error will occur.

 Complex data validation: actions
 --------------------------------